 At Equitas Health, we know that ensuring access to high quality, appropriate and culturally competent healthcare is a necessity for our patients and for members of the communities we serve.
 We work actively to support mental health parity, increased access to recovery treatment options, harm reduction services and safe syringe access programs, and coverage for mental and behavioral telehealth services.

 In order to achieve this parity and increased access, Equitas Health supports an increased enforcement of the Mental Health Parity and Addiction Equity Act of 2008.
 This piece of federal legislation requires health insurers and group health plans to provide the same level of coverage benefits for mental health and/or recovery services that they do for medical and surgical care, if the coverage in fact provides mental health coverage.
-We are also planning the expansion of mental health and recovery service offerings to our patients both in-person and through telehealth.
+We continue to advocate for even greater expansion of mental health and recovery service offerings to our patients both in-person and through telehealth services.

-Equitas Health supports the Mainstreaming Addiction Treatment Act (HR 1384), which was introduced earlier in the 117th Congress.
+Equitas Health supports legislation, like S. 445 – Mainstreaming Addiction Treatment Act from 2021.
 The legislation will expand access to evidence-based treatment by removing a requirement that healthcare providers receive an X-waiver from the Drug Enforcement Administration (DEA) to prescribe buprenorphine to treat opioid use disorder.
 Expanded access will help providers address the rising overdose crisis in Ohio and across the United States.

 Additionally, Equitas Health will advocate for the expansion of community psychiatric support and treatment options to ensure community members with critical mental and behavioral health needs receive the care they need in affirming and accessible environments.

 We are committed to supporting a person’s reproductive rights.
-The fight for reproductive justice and bodily autonomy is essential to the fight for LGBTQ+ healthcare and full legal equality.
-LGBTQ+ individuals need access to reproductive healthcare and services such as family planning services, fertility treatments, inclusive breast/chest examinations, and other reproductive health services.
+The fight for reproductive justice and bodily autonomy is essential to the fight for health, justice, and full legal equality for all.
+At Equitas Health, we recognize that all individuals, especially the most marginalized communities, need access to reproductive healthcare and services, such as family planning services, fertility treatments, inclusive breast/chest examinations, and other reproductive health services.

 The Ryan White program provides a comprehensive system of care, including primary medical care and vital support services for people living with HIV/AIDS (PLWH/A) who are either uninsured or underinsured.
 Central to the program is providing an important source of continuing access to medication that can help PLWH become and remain virally suppressed, and live close to normal lifespans.